bongnv/blog/content/blog/2020-05-08-type-check-for-gatsby/index.md

 gatsby develop
 ```

-With the above command, Gatsby will start a hot-reloading development environment which is accessible by default at http://localhost:8000.
+With the above command, Gatsby will start a hot-reloading development environment that is accessible by default at http://localhost:8000.

 ## Add type checking